-- Video for Students - Use this screen to print a PDF of your application. - Refer to the PDF coverpage for required signature approvals. - Follow your local, regional, and state rules and requirements for submission of the paper application. - Altering the PDF report or substituting pages may result in disqualification. - Refer to ffa.org for the latest rubrics, rules, and handbooks.
+- Video for Students - .
+Use this screen to save your completed application and/or print a PDF if desired. - See below for the most recent version of this application generated by the Degree/Application Manager. - · Follow your local, regional, and state rules and requirements for submission of the application. - · Altering the application may result in disqualification. - Refer to ffa.org for the latest rubrics, rules, and handbooks.